jportela/www-joaoportela/blog/2020/05/react-native-isolation-storybook-expo-workspaces.md

 yarn add -D @storybook/react @babel/core babel-loader
 ```

-Then add `react`, `react-dom` and `react-native-web`, using the same versions as the app (check `/packages/app/package.json`), in order to avoid issues (using an API that has changed between versions, for example).
+Then add `react`, `react-dom`, and `react-native-web`, using the same versions as the app (check `/packages/app/package.json`), to avoid issues (using an API that has changed between versions, for example).

 > Note that we are adding them as `devDependencies` instead of `dependencies`.
 That's because we don't want them to be included and instantiated when `@my/app` imports the library.
 Instead, we are only using them for developing the UI library itself.